Teaching-Accessibility/course-project-storyappteam/README.md

 Screen Title: Child view - unedited default story

 User-Computer Interaction: This screen implements the library of customizable stories feature, as users read an unedited default story when they are on this screen.
-They can tap next to navigate to the next page.
-This is also an example of child-friendly UI as the buttons are simple, with clear instructions.
+They can tap next to navigate to the next page back to return to the previous page and return to storylist to go back to the homepage.
+This is also an example of a child-friendly UI as the buttons are simple, with clear instructions.

 Design Guidelines: